pure-data/externals-howto/README.rst

 All functions for inlets and outlets need a reference to the object internals of the class instance.
 When instantiating a new object, the necessary data space variable of the ``t_object`` type is initialised.
-This variable has to be passed as the ``owner`` object to the various inlet and outlet functions.
+This variable must be passed as the ``owner`` object to the various inlet and outlet functions.

 inlet\_new